How to Start Annuals Indoors from Seed

 Nail File

-If your seed packet says to “scarify,” or rough up the seed coats, you may do this with a metal nail file that you have sterilized with an alcohol swab.
+If your packet says to “scarify,” or rough up the seed coats, you may do this with a metal nail file that you have sterilized with an alcohol swab.

 Simply rub the file gently across each seed a couple of times to break its coat.